RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 - `LOG_DIR` - By default, RedisInsight stores log files in your home directory (`REDISINSIGHT_HOME_DIR`).
 To have RedisInsight store the log files in a different directory, set the `LOG_DIR` environment variable.

-- `REDISINSIGHT_LOG_LEVEL` - By default, RedisInsight logs all warnings.
+- `REDISINSIGHT_LOG_LEVEL` - By default RedisInsight is configured with "WARNING" log level, which raise all warnings.
 To configure the log level of RedisInsight, set the `REDISINSIGHT_LOG_LEVEL` environment variable.
 Possible values of this variable are - DEBUG, INFO, WARNING, ERROR and CRITICAL.